bartificer/programming-by-stealth/docs/pbs19.md

 </div>

+### Step 5

-5. Test what you have so far with the following code:
+Test what you have so far with the following code:

     ```javascript
     //